 To welcome the lunar new year, billions of fireworks go up everywhere in the Mainland.
 This year, those in Macau and Hong Kong will enjoy watching the official display of lights near the Macau Tower and Victoria Harbour, respectively.
 While there are no official fireworks displays during the holidays in Taiwan, locals are expected to set off firecrackers to scare away evil spirits and welcome the coming of the New Year.

-Unique Traditions for Chinese New Year
+Unique Chinese New Year Traditions

 Wine Party in the Mainland

+One of the important the Chinese New Year traditions is wine drinking.
 Spring Festival in the Mainland is incomplete without alcohol, especially wine.
 During the New Year’s Eve dinner with the family, wine is present alongside a bunch of good food.
 People drink for happiness, good relationships and other wishes.
 The wine culture of the Chinese is so rich that it involves a whole set of etiquette rules.

 During the Spring Festival, the Chinese drink nianjiu, which literally translates to “year alcohol.”
 Tusu wine, a type of baijiu, has been considered the nianjiu since the ancient times.
 Other popular drinks are rice wine, red wine and foreign spirits like whisky.
 The Chinese typically ramp up an alcohol party by including games like Chui Niu aka Dice or Card Counting.